13 Ways to Create a Dementia Friendly Home

 In other cases, someone with dementia will become overly focused on something accessed in the kitchen, like constantly feeding a pet.

-Telling them that the pet has already been fed or that they shouldn’t overfeed the pet simply won’t work.
+Telling them that the pet has already been fed or that they shouldn’t overfeed the pet won’t work.

 What you can do is lock away or hide these items – “out of sight, out of mind” often works with people with dementia.